Architectural Engineering with a Year in Industry MEng

 - Structural Analysis I

 This module is designed to improve your knowledge understanding of how elastic and plastic methods of structural analysis can be applied to various structural forms.
-The module will be delivered via lectures, supported by problem-solving, computer and laboratory classes and a one-day field trip to view building and bridge structures.
+The module will be delivered via lectures, supported by problem-solving, and computer and laboratory classes.
 You will develop your ability to analyse structures under working and ultimate loads, by hand and via computer.20 credits

 - Structural Engineering Design and Appraisal